-5. Test Specimen
+5. Test Specimens

-5.1 The specimens shall be prepared so that they are either rectangular or circular in cross section.
+5.1 Prepare the specimens so that they are either rectangular or circular in cross section.
 Either geometry can be used to measure both Young's modulus and shear modulus.
 However, great experimental difficulties in obtaining torsional resonance frequencies for a cylindrical specimen usually preclude its use in determining shear modulus, although the equations for computing shear modulus with a cylindrical specimen are both simpler and more accurate than those used with a prismatic bar.

 5.2 Resonance frequencies for a given specimen are functions of the bar dimensions as well as its density and modulus; therefore, dimensions should be selected with this relationship in mind.
-Selection of size shall be made so that, for an estimated modulus, the resonance frequencies measured will fall within the range of frequency response of the transducers used.
-Representative values of Young's modulus are $70 \times 10^4 \text{ kgf/cm}^2$ (69 GPa) for glass and $100 \times 10^4 \text{ kgf/cm}^2$ (98 GPa) for glass-ceramics.
-Recommended specimen sizes are 120 by 25 by 3 mm for bars of rectangular cross section, and

-120 by 4 mm for those of circular cross section.
+Make selection of size so that, for anestimated modulus, the resonance frequencies measured will fall within the range of frequency response of the transducers used.
+Representative values of Young's modulus are $10 \times 10^6$ psi (69 GPa) for vitreous triaxial porcelains and $32 \times 10^6$ psi (220 GPa) for 85 % alumina porcelains.
+Recommended specimen sizes are 125 by 15 by 6 mm for bars of rectangular cross section and 125 by 10 to 12 mm for those of circular cross section.
 These specimen sizes should produce a fundamental flexural resonance frequency in the range from 1000 to 2000 Hz.
-Specimens shall have a minimum mass of 5 g to avoid coupling effects; any size of specimen that has a suitable length-to-cross section ratio in terms of frequency response and meets the mass minimum may be used.
+Specimens shall have a minimum mass of 5 g to avoid coupling effects: any size of specimen that has a suitable length-to-cross section ratio in terms of frequency response and meets the mass minimum may be used.
 Maximum specimen size and mass are determined primarily by the test system's energy and space capabilities.